Linear Dimensionality Reduction: Canonical Correlation Analysis

 \notes Canonical Analysis seems to have been proposed by Hotelling in 1936 in Hotelling, H. - Relation between two sets of variables, \emph{Biometrika}, \textbf{28:}361-377.
 It is presented with a statistical approach in \cite[chap.
 12]{Anderson1958} or \cite[Section 8f]{Rao1973}.
 A review of Canonical Analysis with (debated) applications in ecology can be found in \cite{Gittins1985}.
-It is presented with a more algebraic approach in classical textbooks of the French school of data analysis, e.g. \cite{Lebart1977,LMF82,Escofier1990}.
-It is presented in \cite{Saporta1990} too.
+It is presented with a more algebraic approach in classical textbooks of the French school of data analysis, e.g. \cite{Lebart1977,LMF82,Escofier1990,Saporta1990} from which it has been borrowed and adapted here.
 Canonical Analysis is often referred to as Canonical Correlation Analysis (\CCA).
 Both denominations will be used here.